mitre-ace-direct/ace-direct/iam/README.md

     ampassword  amverifyarchive  ssoadm  verifyarchive
     ```

 1. *Modify* the `ssoadm` script to include the keystore information.
 This must match the `apache:keystore_path` and `apache:dest_keystore_pass` values in `/root/iam/config/config.json`.
-If using the default installation as specified above, simply **add** the two new `-D` lines just before the last `CommandManager` line of the script.
+If you are using the default installation as specified above, simply **add** these two new `-D` lines just before the last `CommandManager` line of the script.
 If done correctly, the last three lines of `ssoadm` will be:

     ```bash
     -D"javax.net.ssl.trustStore="/root/iam/ssl/.keystore" \
     -D"javax.net.ssl.trustStorePassword="changeit" \
     com.sun.identity.cli.CommandManager "$@"
     ```

 1. Set up and verify `ssoadmn`:

     ```bash
     $  cd  /root/iam/config/oam/SSOAdminTools-13.0.0/ace/bin
-    $  touch pwd.txt  # create password file in the default location
-    $
     $  # get value of ADMIN_PWD in /root/iam/config/oam/config.properties. add it to pwd.txt
-    $  vi pwd.txt  # put ADMIN_PWD on one line here
-    $  echo password1 > pwd.txt  # if using the default OpenAM Admin password
+    $  echo password1 > pwd.txt  # assuming the default OpenAM Admin password
     $  chmod 400 pwd.txt  # change permissions
     $
     $  # run ssoadm to verify it